onderonur/react-intersection-observer-hook/README.md

 🔨 Under construction... 🔨

 This is a React hook to use [Insersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) declaratively.
 By using this hook, you can easily track if a component is visible or not.

 This package is written in TypeScript (all thanks to [TSDX](https://github.com/jaredpalmer/tsdx)).
 So, you can use it in your TypeScript projects too.

 Live demo is [**here**](https://onderonur.github.io/react-intersection-observer-hook).

+## Installation

+`npm install react-intersection-observer-hook`

 ## Usage